Monday, February 18, 2019

 قَالَ اللهُ تَعَالَى :كَيْفَ تَكْفُرُونَ بِاللَّهِ وَكُنتُمْ أَمْوَاتًا فَأَحْيَاكُمْ ثُمَّ يُمِيتُكُمْ ثُمَّ يُحْيِيكُمْ ثُمَّ إِلَيْهِ تُرْجَعُونَ {28

-I felt a shudder as I understood every _ single_word and thus the seriousness of the aya (verse)!
+I felt a shudder as I understood every _ single word and thus the seriousness of the aya (verse)!
 It was then that I realized that I was (actually) absorbing and learning.
 Sometimes, I had thought, I would never get it (Arabic).
-I had began studying at the Mahad the age of 35!
+I had begun studying at the Mahad the age of 35!
 That isn't the ideal age to take on a new language.
-The Arabic language is complicated and I (some times) further complicated it by thinking I had to replace every word I knew in English with an Arabic word....impossible.
+The Arabic language is complicated and I (sometimes) further complicated it by thinking I had to replace every word I knew in English with an Arabic word.... impossible.
 Allah showed me I could it -- I was doing it!

-Umm Juwayriyah: Did you know when you started studying that you were among the first Western Muslimat to join Umm AlQura and graduate?
+Umm Juwayriyah: Did you know when you started studying that you were among the first Western Muslim women to join Umm AlQura and graduate?

 Omm Rafiq: No, that wasn't something that I thought about.
 As I mentioned earlier, there were other sisters there in different programs from Canada, the US, and Germany.
 I was (just) there for knowledge, not recognition.